Loopring/protocols/packages/loopring_v3/DESIGN.md

 #### Withdrawing the stake

 The stake of an exchange can only be withdrawn when the exchange was shutdown correctly.
 This is done as follows:
 - The exchange owner sets the state to a shutdown state.
-This stops users from submitting new onchain requests
+This stops users from submitting new on-chain requests
-- All remaining open onchain requests are processed, no other blocks can be committed.
+- All remaining open on-chain requests are processed, no other blocks can be committed.
 - Only special withdraw blocks can be committed.
 These withdrawals not only withdraw the complete balance for a token in an account, it also resets the trading history root, the account public key and the account nonce.
 - If the complete tree is reset to its initial state (`currentBlock.merkleRoot == genesisBlock.merkleRoot`) and all blocks are proven the exchange owner is allowed to withdraw the exchange stake.

 This also guards users against data-availability problems.
-Even if the merkle tree cannot be rebuilt by anyone but the operator, this mechanism still ensures all funds will be returned to the users, otherwise the exchange loses the amount staked. todo(Daniel): this would be a good reason to always allow burning the stake of the exchange in withdrawal mode.
+Even if the Merkle tree cannot be rebuilt by anyone but the operator, this mechanism still ensures all funds will be returned to the users, otherwise the exchange loses the amount staked.

+> Q(Daniel): this would be a good reason to always allow burning the stake of the exchange in withdrawal mode.
 Currently the stake can only be burned in withdrawal mode if there are unverified blocks.

 ### Maintenance Mode

 The exchange owner can put the exchange temporarily in a suspended state.
-This can, for example, be used to update the backend of the exchange.
+This can, for example, be used to update the back-end of the exchange.

-When the exchange is suspended users cannot do any onchain requests anymore.
+When the exchange is suspended users cannot do any on-chain requests anymore.
 Additionaly, the operator is not allowed to commit any ring settlement blocks to prevent the exchange owner from abusing this system.
-The operator still needs to process any open onchain requests and needs to prove any unverified blocks, otherwise the exchange runs the risk of getting into withdrawal mode, which is irreversible.
+The operator still needs to process any open on-chain requests and needs to prove any unverified blocks, otherwise the exchange runs the risk of getting into withdrawal mode, which is irreversible.

 The exchange owner can call `purchaseDowntime` to burn LRC in return for downtime. `getDowntimeCostLRC` can be used to find out how much LRC needs to be sent to put the exchange in downtime for a certain amount of time. `getRemainingDowntime` can be called to find out how much time the exchange will still remain in maintenance mode.